ucberkeley-cs250/bar-crawl/README.md

 bar-crawl: Berkeley Architecture Research - Cluster for Running Asic WorkLoads
 ==============================================================================

 bar-crawl is a distributed build/design space exploration tool for rocket-chip.
 It uses [jackhammer](http://github.com/ucb-bar/jackhammer) to generate designs from a set of constraints and uses the [Celery Framework](http://www.celeryproject.org/) to distribute jobs across an arbitrary number of machines.
+It is meant to be used in "live" development, while preserving reproducability efficiently (by preserving hashes and patches of the code and tools used to run jobs).

 Features:
 -----------------------

 * Job tracking through a web interface (with [bar-crawl-web](https://github.com/ucb-bar/bar-crawl-web))
-* Fine-grained management of tests, since a task is generated per test per test platform per design
+* Fine-grained management of tests, since a task is generated per test (e.g. rv64ui-p-add), per test platform (e.g. vsim), per design (e.g. EOS24Config0).
 * A "watch" script to let you access output from compile jobs on worker nodes, without writing all output to a file.
+This lets you easily track "stuck" jobs that are running remotely.
 * Easily scale-up/down machines in your cluster, while jobs are running
 * Lets users share installations of riscv-tools, but ensures that consistent versions are used based on hashes in your working copy
 * WIP: Store important features from results into a DB for easy analysis.
 You can currently access a grid of test results/cycle counts for your job and export CSV results at a8.millennium.berkeley.edu:8080/jobs?limit=10000&jobid=JOB_NAME.
 For example: